RhetTbull/osxphotos/README.md

                                   photos if the RAW photo does not have an associated JPEG image (e.g. the RAW file was imported to Photos without a JPEG preview).
+  --skip-uuid UUID                Skip photos with UUID(s) during export.
+May be
+                                  repeated to include multiple UUIDs.
+  --skip-uuid-from-file FILE      Skip photos with UUID(s) loaded from FILE.
+                                  Format is a single UUID per line.
+Lines preceded with # are ignored.
   --current-name                  Use photo's current filename instead of
                                   original filename for export.
 Note: Starting
                                   with Photos 5, all photos are renamed upon